tw-in-js/twind/README.md

 For the full [Tailwind CSS](https://tailwindcss.com) experience try [@twind/tailwind](https://www.npmjs.com/package/@twind/tailwind) or start with [Twind CDN](https://www.npmjs.com/package/@twind/cdn) a drop-in replacement for [Tailwind CSS Play CDN](https://tailwindcss.com/docs/installation/play-cdn) that is almost 5.5 times smaller (96.4kb vs 17.6kB).

+While we work on the new documentation website we have created a [reference sheet](https://github.com/tw-in-js/twind/blob/next/documentation/40-reference/README.md) to lookup up the available API.

 We have created a few [examples](https://github.com/tw-in-js/twind/tree/next/examples) to get you started:

 | Example                                                                       | Try it live at                                                                                                                                                                    | Description                                                            |